Aagashjoe25/VSDSquadron-FM/README.md

 ## 📂 Projects Navigator

-Each project has its own folder with the source code, simulation files, and a dedicated guide.
+Each project has its own folder with the source code, Makefile, pcf  and readme files.

 | Project Number | Title                                   | Status      | Link                                                            |
 | :------------- | :-------------------------------------- | :---------- | :-------------------------------------------------------------- |